 - Position based attribution model – This model assign 40% credit to the first interaction, 20% credit to the middle interaction and 40% credit to the last interaction.

-Using a position based attribution while saying all first & last clicks are the same value is odd.
+Using position based attribution while saying all first & last clicks are the same value is odd.
 What if one channel is bringing in a higher valued customers with a higher lifetime value (LTV) than another channel?
 Isn’t that channel worth more to the business?

-If that channel is worth more, that starts to make any model you build utterly more complicated.
+If that channel is indeed worth more, that starts to make any model you build utterly more complicated.
 Not to make anything more complex but Google also now has data driven attribution, which I thought was new but it seems to be something that Google Analytics premium customers have had for a few years now.

-The fact some channels or customers may be of more value, means there are some questions each company needs to ask themselves if they want to move beyond last click.
+The fact that some channels or customers may be of more value, means there are some questions each company needs to ask themselves if they want to move beyond last click.
 Making sure that everyone is on the same page is going to make life easier.

 3 Attribution Questions To Ask Your Data Team